Goal Zero Torch 250 Flashlight Review

 I keep a Goal Zero Torch 250 sitting in my kitchen window so it’s always charged and ready to go in case of a power outage or other emergency.
 It mainly stays around my house for that use but I have taken it camping and had good results with it.
 The floodlight is a nice feature to light up an area the size of a four-man tent up to a small room.

 I’ve actually given these out as presents to 7 different family members and each one has made it a point to tell me how great it is.
 Several people use it like I do, as a light that’s always there in an emergency.
 My sister in law keeps it with her to top off her cell phone during the day when she’s out and about and my brother in law takes it on every camping trip he goes on.

-As an all in one battery, light, and solar charger it’s really hard to beat the Goal Zero Torch 250.
+After conducting this Goal Zero Torch 250 Flashlight review, we can happily say that as an all in one battery, light, and solar charger it’s really hard to beat the Goal Zero Torch 250.